 In addition to the ten recommendations for the path to sustainability, companies can also take five practical steps in their sustainability reporting.
-These are intended to help them develop a unified, integrated approach to reporting with the goal of effective capital market communication.
+These are intended to help them develop a holistic approach to reporting for effective capital market communication.
 The first three steps relate to the content of the disclosures (what to report), while the last two focus on the principles of reporting (how to report).

 1. Concentrate on a handful of key indicators and explain the connection between non-financial and financial data

 In their reporting, companies should focus on a limited number of KPIs and measures that are relevant to the management and all stakeholders, linked to the corporate strategy, and illustrate the impact on the financial results.
-They should also be underpinned by a clear description.
 Consideration and/or prioritization of the most important KPIs can highlight the company’s unique features.
-The more that companies emphasize the connection between non-financial and financial data and the impact on company value, the more relevant ESG factors will be for investors.
+The more companies emphasize on the connection between non-financial and financial data and by doing so showing the impact on company value, the more relevant ESG factors will be for investors.
+A clear description of the KPIs, measures, and the applied methodology is essential.

 2. Focus on an “opportunities and risk” approach

 When analyzing companies, investors consider not only key financial figures and economic advantages but also the quality of the ESG-related content.
 For company valuation and investor confidence, it is important to understand opportunities and risks in connection with ESG topics and communicate them transparently in order to strengthen investors’ trust.
 Companies should therefore provide reliable information about key components of their value creation (financial and non-financial) and their integration into the strategy, company management, and operations.
-Companies should also communicate sustainable products and innovative solutions in order to set themselves apart and remain competitive.
+Companies should also communicate sustainable products and innovative solutions in order to set themselves apart and remain competitive in the long run.

 When drawing up reports, it is important to meet investors’ expectations with regard to the clarity and structure of information.
 The objective is to illustrate the financial value of the sustainability strategy and evaluate the risks.
 It is therefore important to define specific, measurable sustainability goals and link them to financial performance.
 An outlook on future challenges, opportunities, and achievements also plays a key role in sustainability reporting.
 In this context, companies should try to evaluate the impact that their industry and the market trends will have on their future sustainability performance.
 ESG ratings are also relevant to companies and investors.